 In the end I actually felt guilty for urging us all to watch this for the novelty of an African-set Zombie film as it was so long and tedious and none of us deserved to have to go through the boredom of having to watch it.
 1h45 felt like 3hrs.
 Indeed, one of my friends even started wrapping Christmas presents halfway through it was going that badly!

 If you're planning on watching this film then don't bother.
 Watch an entertaining zombie film like Shaun of the Dead, Zombieland, (REC), Dead Snow, 28 Weeks Later, Dawn of the Dead (the remake) or Zombie Flesh Eaters.
 DO NOT WATCH THIS FOR ENTERTAINMENT.
 You'll be disappointed.
-When the only positives I could come up with (and thus my 3 point score) for this film are novelty value, good make-up and realistic CGI blood splatters you know this movie should just return to the grave.
-And stay there!
+When the only positives I could come up with for this film are novelty value (and thus my 1 point score) and realistic CGI blood splatters you know this movie should just return to the grave - and stay there!

 I entirely disagree with anyone who dislikes this updated version of